FedericoQuarin/VaadinWebApp/README.md

 # Flow CRM Tutorial

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+This project is my own Vaadin application with Spring Boot, from the tutorial [Build Web Applications with Spring Boot & Vaadin](https://vaadin.com/docs/latest/tutorial/overview).
+It's a basic Contacts CRM with a login page created with Spring Security.

 ## Running the application